Tagaiatto/Tagaiatto/README.md

 ### Hi there, I am Edilson Mendes! 👋

-- 🔭 I’m currently working as an intern in development
+- 🔭 I’m currently working as a full-time developer
 - 🌱 I’m currently learning TypeScript, React, NodeJS and TDD
 - 👯 I’m looking to collaborate on React/Node projects
 - 📫 How to reach me: https://www.linkedin.com/in/edilson-mn/